Debbie McDowell is North Port's new mayor

-NORTH PORT — Commissioner Debbie McDowell is the new mayor of North Port.
+NORTH PORT — Commissioner Debbie McDowell is the new mayor of North Port, which includes West Villages.

 City commissioners voted unanimously to select McDowell, who was been the city’s vice mayor for the past year, near the end of Tuesday’s commission meeting.
 It will be her first term as mayor.